Let me begin with a more narrative introduction to this series, which will be followed by a more technical one in the next post.

 - Question 2: Are there any functions other than constant functions that can have two or more incommensurable periods?

-With a little more thought I concluded this is not hard to prove if I restrict myself to continuous functions…and that the proof for continuous functions cannot really be generalized or extended.
+With a little more thought, I concluded this is not hard to prove if I restrict myself to continuous functions…and that the proof for continuous functions cannot really be generalized or extended.
 This was precisely the moment I realized I was almost certainly wrong about Question 2, and by extension probably wrong about Question 1 as well.
 Even the better part of a decade later, I still remember vividly just how pathological a function can get when you abandon continuity.
 All of a sudden, the prospect of a non-constant function with a dense set of periods seemed like exactly the sort of thing possible in the strange world of nowhere continuous functions.

 So I set out to come up with some examples.
 Within hours, I had my first example showing Question 2 could be answered affirmatively: if I chose any incommensurable \(p, q\), then the characteristic function over \(p\mathbb{Q} + q\mathbb{Q}\) would be non-constant and have a set of periods equal to all of \(p\mathbb{Q} + q\mathbb{Q}\).